Develop Your Job Search Skills

 - To help you get an interview.

-Length.
 You are encouraged to limit your resume to one page.
+While you can have a primary copy of your resume that's longer, limiting your content to one page help you highlight the most relevant information.
 Certainly, there are exceptions.
-A counselor will be happy to review your resume and help you in this process.
+A Career Center staff member will be happy to review your resume and help you in this process.

-Identifying Information.
 There is no need to put the word "resume" or words "resume of" at the top of the page.
 This document has become recognizable and will speak for itself.
-Your name,phone number and e-mail address should be placed at the top of the page.
-If you choose to list your address and have a school address in addition to another address (parents, etc.), it is advisable to list those addresses where you might be reached.
+Your name, phone number and e-mail address should be placed at the top of the page.
+If you choose to list your address and have a school address in addition to another address (family home, etc.), it is advisable to list those addresses where you might be reached. in most cases, listing only the city and state is all that's necessary; a street address is not recommended, especially for resumes that will be posted online.
 Be sure to update the address or phone number if changes occur.

-Study Abroad.
-Study abroad can be listed in it's own section or in Education.
+Study abroad can be listed in its own section or in the Education section.

-Skills.
-A skills summary can be a strong section to add, particularly for a generalist or for someone with varied work experience.
+A skills summary can be a strong section to add at the beginning of your resume, particularly for a generalist or for someone with varied work experience.
 Focus on objective marketable skills for the field you are targeting.

-Computer Languages/Literacy.
 State your language knowledge and level of ability.
-For example: basic knowledge, conversational, or fluent.
+For example: basic knowledge, intermediate, or expert.

 Though you may have written references in your application, we encourage you to list your references on a separate document.
 Include each reference's name, title, address, phone number and e-mail address.
 Only list those persons who have given you permission to do so.
 For those students who will be certified to teach, student teaching evaluations will automatically be included in your credentialing file at University Career Center.